rohanrhu/gdb-frontend/README.md

 ## Plugin Development
 There is an example plugin `hello` in `plugins/` directory.

+## Contributing
+You can contribute with commiting to project or developing a plugin.
+All commits are welcome.

 ## Donate
 You can donate to support the project.